yoyoberenguer/PygameShader/README.md

 numpy >= 1.18
 pygame >=2.0.0
 cython >=0.29.21
-Cupy*  Used for GPU shader (not compulsory during installation)
+*Cupy
 ```
+(*) Used for GPU shader (not compulsory during installation).
+In order to use the GPU shaders
+you would need to have a NVIDIA graphic card, CUDA and CUPY install sucessfully on your platform.

 ## License :